craftcms/docs/docs/5.x/system/routing.md

 ];
 ```

-If your Craft installation has multiple sites, you can create site-specific URL rules by placing them in a sub-array, and set the key to the site’s handle.
-Craft will take care of determining the site’s base URL via this handle, so you don’t need to declare it as part of the route pattern itself.
+If your Craft installation has multiple sites, you can create site-specific URL rules by nesting them under a key corresponding to the site’s handle.
+Craft will take care of determining the site’s base URL via this handle, so you don’t need to declare it as part of the route pattern itself:

 ```php
 return [